 WRONG!
 It isn’t often that I speak about leadership, but today I’m going to share the single greatest piece of advice that can help anyone take a step towards becoming a great leader.

-It’s advice I heard from Andy Stanley during a message he preached on leadership to pastors over a year ago.
-No matter who you are or what you do, if you can learn to do this one thing and do it on a consistent basis, I guarantee it will turn you into a better leader – or better father/mother, or better husband/wife, or better man/woman of God.
+It’s advice I heard from Andy Stanley during a message he preached on leadership to pastors over 3 years ago.
+No matter who you are or what you do, if you can learn to do this ONE THING and do it on a consistent basis, I guarantee it will turn you into a better leader – or better father/mother, or better husband/wife, or better man/woman of God.

 Most would say that an answer is better than a question – but I beg to differ.
 While everyone else is looking for answers, great leaders are looking to ask the right questions – questions that will take you to the next level.
 Answers tell you where you’re at and where you’ve been; questions push you to see what “could be.”